-This graph indicates whether or not a system is short of memory. up.time checks whether or not the pgscan rate and page-out statistics are consistently high.
+This graph indicates whether a system is short of memory.
+Uptime Infrastructure Monitor checks whether the pgscan rate and page-out statistics are consistently high.
 Use the following equation to calculate the scan rate threshold:

-scan threshold = handspreadpages ÷ residence time
+scan threshold = handspreadpages + residence time